AzzoAnthony/ECE366project2/README.md

 - Mohamed coded the Fibonacci.asm program.
 - Anthony and Alan provided helpful resources.
 - Abdullah wrote the README file.
-- [pending] uploaded the code to Github
+- Anthony uploaded the code to Github
-- [pending] created tar ball
+- Abdullah made the tar ball

 ### How to run the program
 1. Launch the MARS IDE (MIPS Assembler and Runtime Simulator)